 Even Your Almond Milk Isn’t Greener

 It’s that serious.
-We’re not cracking jokes when we say you need to be extra mindful about your food choices.
-If you thought your almond over cow’s milk preference was greener and healthier, think again too.
+We’re not cracking jokes when we say you need to be extra mindful of your food choices.
+If you think your almond over cow’s milk preference is greener and healthier, think again too.
 Most of these almonds are farmed in California where farmers use a chemical containing insecticide and fungicides that kill off millions of honeybees every year.
 So maybe cow’s milk is the more responsible choice after all?

 Embrace Good Greener Food Equally

 Enough with the black and white labels.
 Enjoy food in its entirety equally and try to move towards food that’s been produced sustainably.
 Vegan or omnivore, both kinds of foods can be produced poorly.
 For example, wholemeal bread seems like a healthy option for lunch but not with all the carcinogenic chemicals it’s loaded with.
 Watch out for the kinds of bread you’re eating.

 It even goes as far as the avocado you’re mashing up on your toast in the mornings.
 They’re packed with nutrients and deliciously healthy, but they’re not always the greener choice.
 Having an animal product like eggs or black pudding might be the wiser choice at the end of the day.
 You might think twice after discovering that the Mexican avocado trade is controlled by drug cartels, which are the reason behind Mexico losing its forests.